 4 Questions that Simplify Social Security Benefits

-What exactly is Full Retirement Age?
+What exactly is the Full Retirement Age?

-While some clients may feel they are ready to retire at age 40, full retirement age is actually between the ages of 66 and 67, depending on when the person was born.
+While some clients may feel they are ready to retire at age 40, the full retirement age is actually between the ages of 66 and 67, depending on when the person was born.
 It’s essential both you and your client know their full retirement age as this directly affects when they should start collecting benefits and the amount they will receive.

 When are my clients eligible to start collecting benefits?

 Your clients can start taking benefits as early as age 62 or as late as age 70 but remember, benefits are reduced or maximized depending on age.
-Here are a few age dependent scenarios for clients to keep in mind:
+Here are a few age-dependent scenarios for clients to keep in mind:

 Scenario 1: Take benefits as early as possible at age 62

 Start receiving benefits as early as possible, incurring early start penalties.
 Your clients will receive more payments in the early years, but they will pay a penalty.

 Scenario 2: Wait until Full Retirement Age